rjstevick/NBayTNCoystersAnalysis/README.md

 This folder contains scripts used to perform QIIME2 analysis on the 16S rRNA amplicon data.

 ### TNCpaper_ScriptsData
 This folder contains all the processed data files and scripts to reproduce the figures and statistics in the manuscript.
+Each script is named for the figures it creates.
+All statistical analyses and plotting commands are included.
 #### Function
 1. DeSeq2 results for level-2 SEED functional annnotation of metatranscriptomes (each station vs. mean)
 2. DeSeq2 results for level-3 SEED functional annnotation of metatranscriptomes (each station vs. mean)